christiantobin/First-Discord-Bot/README.md

 ### - !!balance
 - Checks your balance
 ### - Magic 8 ball
-- Type a yes/no question followed by '??'
+- Instr.: Type a yes/no question followed by '??'

 ## Future Features/Improvements